-...0422 PHYSICAL SETTING EARTH SCIENCE, 1 yr., 1 cr.
+Physical Setting Earth and Space Science, 1 yr., 1 cr.

 A hands-on study of the earth around us.
-Topics include rocks & minerals, the dynamic crust (earthquakes & volcanoes), erosion & deposition, geological history, the water cycle, weather & climate, and astronomy.
+Topics include rocks & minerals, the dynamic crust (plate tectonics), erosion & deposition, geological history, the water cycle, the carbon cycle, weather & climate, and astronomy.
 A laboratory course is designed around the students' own investigations into the processes that shape our earth.
-Students must meet a lab requirement and take the Regents Exam in Earth Science at the end of the course.
+Students must meet a lab requirement and take the Regents Exam in Earth and Space Science at the end of the course.

-...0432 LIVING ENVIRONMENT, 1 yr., 1 cr.
+Biology, 1 yr., 1 cr.

-The Living Environment is a course of study of the natural world and the workings of the human body.
-It teaches students about whole organisms, their increasing complexity and the adaptations of the earth's inhabitants.
+Regents Biology is a course of study of the natural world and the workings of the human body.
+It teaches students about whole organisms, their increasing complexity and the adaptations of the earth's inhabitants, while focusing on developing science literacy skills.
 The ranges of topics that are covered are the Nature of Life, Ecology, Cells, Genetics, Evolution and the Human Body.
 A laboratory period, which meets every other day, parallels the course curriculum.
-Students must meet a lab requirement and take the Regents Examination in the Living Environment at the end of the course.
+Students must meet a lab requirement and take the Regents Examination in Biology at the end of the course.

-...0442 PHYSICAL SETTING CHEMISTRY, 1 yr., 1 cr.
+Physical Setting Chemistry, 1 yr., 1 cr.